Original Prusa MK3S 3D Printer Review

 Ranked #10 of 37 Printers

-The Prusa MK3S belongs to the medium format cartesian family of 3D printers, which specializes in printing objects in a print volume that 90% of users would be happy with.
-These printers are well known for their ease of use, good print quality and enormous community support.
+The Prusa MK3S belongs to the medium format cartesian family of 3D printers, which specializes in printing objects in a print volume that most users would be happy with.
+These printers are well known for their ease of use, good print quality, and enormous community support.

-The Prusa MK3S is unique in that it occupies the upper end of the price range as it comes with many quality-of-life features that most of its competitors do not have.
+While it occupies the upper end of the price range, the Prusa MK3S is unique in that it comes with many quality-of-life features that most of its competitors do not have.
 It is also one of the few western companies that compete in the medium format space, which gives it an upper hand in terms of warranty and after-sales support.

-With that said, we decided to put the Prusa MK3S through a number of test prints, subject it to harsh printing conditions and travel to its many support groups and forums to see how helpful its community is and more.
-To get an idea of how well it prints, we pit it against its competitors like the Creality Ender 3 V2, Sovol SV01 and the Anycubic Mega.
+With that said, we’ve decided to put the Prusa MK3S through a number of test prints, subject it to harsh printing conditions, and travel to its many support groups and forums to see how helpful its community is and more.
+To get an idea of how well it prints, we’ve even pitted it against its competitors like the Creality Ender 3 V2, Sovol SV01, and the Anycubic Mega.

-This is a read that you would not want to miss.
-Choosing the wrong medium format printer can result in poor print quality, a bad printing experience and even a printer catching on fire!
-We carefully did our research so you know where to place your trust in when choosing the right 3D printer.
+Choosing the wrong medium format printer can result in poor print quality, a bad printing experience, and even a printer catching on fire!
+We carefully did our research so you know where to place your trust when choosing the right 3D printer.
+This is definitely a read you would not want to miss out on!

 For this review, we purchased a fully assembled machine.
 The Prusa Mk3S comes packaged in a large cardboard box with large sheets of packing foam to secure and protect the 3D printer.
 Cables and moving parts have been tied down using zip ties.
 As a fun surprise, and depending on the region, users may find a bag of Haribo gummies with their 3D printer as it is part of their branding.

 Setting up the machine was incredibly easy as there was no assembly required.
-Users would need to check that the power supply unit is set to the correct voltage in their region.
-In our case, it was already set to the correct 110V, and we plugged in the 3D printer and let it run a self-diagnostics test.
+Users would only need to make sure that their power supply unit is set to the correct voltage in their region.
+In our case, it was already set to the correct 110V.
+We plugged in the 3D printer and let it run a self-diagnostics test.
 Once completed, it was ready to print.

-We also inspected the machine for any defects during assemblies, such as misaligned rods or loosened bolts.
-We could not find any issues and noticed Prusa included a quality control checklist to confirm that the unit is ready for shipping.
-You may notice some filament in the nozzle since the quality control staff does check that the hotend is functional before shipping.
+We also inspected the machine for any defects during assembly, such as misaligned rods or loosened bolts, and found no issues.
+Prusa even included a quality control checklist to confirm that the unit is ready for shipping.
+There may be some filament in the nozzle since the quality control staff does check that the hotend is functional before shipping.

-We tested the Prusa Mk3S in 4 major areas: the ability to resolve details, z layer alignment, dimensional accuracy and print repeatability.
-For the tests, we used stock 0.2mm layer height settings in PrusaSlicer.
+We tested the Prusa Mk3S in four major areas: the ability to resolve details, z layer alignment, dimensional accuracy, and print repeatability.
+For our tests, we used stock 0.2mm layer height settings in PrusaSlicer.

-To test the FDM printer’s ability to resolve details, we printed a number of detailed models, including the standard test model Benchy, a Mandolorian figure and a calibration cube.
-The Prusa Mk3s reproduced the details on the Benchy, Mandalorian and calibration cube decently well.
-We noticed cooling is worse at the back of objects compared to the front, as the Prusa Mk3S’ filament cooling fan is blowing air at the front and to the sides.
-Flat surfaces are smooth on the calibration cube, indicating that the extruder was pushing filament consistently.
-We noticed ringing and ghosting artifacts on flat surfaces due to the inclusion of a direct drive extruder and fast default printing speeds.
-The Creality Ender 3 V2 shows none in comparison due to a much lighter Bowden setup and slower printing speeds.
+To test the FDM printer’s ability to resolve details, we printed a number of detailed models, including the standard test model Benchy, a Mandalorian figure, and a calibration cube.
+The Prusa Mk3s reproduced the details on the Benchy, Mandalorian, and calibration cube decently well.
+However, there’s a catch: we noticed a cooling discrepancy, particularly at the rear of objects.
+The culprit?
+The Prusa Mk3S’s filament cooling fan directs air predominantly toward the front and sides.
+On the bright side, flat surfaces on the calibration cube turned out pleasingly smooth, indicating consistent filament extrusion.
+But there’s a bit of a trade-off here.
+The inclusion of a direct drive extruder and high default printing speeds introduced some ringing and ghosting.

-We tested the z-layer alignment consistency by printing a massive 200mm tall tube.
+We tested the z-layer alignment consistency by printing a massive 200 mm-tall tube.
 Quality control and design of the z-axis assembly dictate the consistency of the z-axis of a 3D printer.
 If the lead screw in the z-axis is off or bent by even a fraction of a degree, ribbing artifacts, known as z wobble, will manifest on the 3D print.
-A tall smooth object like a tube will exaggerate any z wobble in a 3D printer; however, in our testing, we didn’t see any z wobble in our 200mm tall tube.
+A tall, smooth object like a tube will exaggerate any z wobble in a 3D printer.
+Fortunately, in our tests, we didn’t see any z wobble in our 200 mm-tall tube.

-To test dimensional accuracy and print consistency, we printed a 20mm calibration cube 20 times to see if there were any differences between the various cubes.
+Lastly, to test dimensional accuracy and print consistency, we printed a 20mm calibration cube 20 times to see if there were any differences between the various cubes.
 Our cube measured 20.2mm (l) x 20.2mm (w), which makes the Prusa Mk3S slightly above average for dimensional accuracy.
-We also noticed that between the first and twentieth calibration cube, there wasn’t a notable difference in finish or dimensional accuracy, making the Prusa Mk3S a very consistent 3D printer.
+We also noticed that there wasn’t a notable difference in finish or dimensional accuracy between the first and twentieth calibration cubes, which implies that the Prusa Mk3S is a very consistent 3D printer.

 Setting Up Prints

-Prusa bundles their 3D printers with their in-house PrusaSlicer program to create files for the Prusa Mk3S.
-PrusaSlicer is a fork of the open source Slic3r with a number of usability features and optimizations added.
-Prusa has a large number of preset profiles for their printers, in-house and 3rd party filaments, making it one of the best-supported 3D printers on the market.
-In many cases, users simply need to load their model of choice, pick a preset for their printer and filament and create the sliced file.
+Prusa bundles their 3D printers, including the Original Prusa i3 MK3S, with their in-house PrusaSlicer program.
+PrusaSlicer is a fork of the open-source Slic3r with a number of usability features and optimizations added.
+The company has a large number of preset profiles for their printers, in-house and 3rd party filaments, making it one of the best-supported 3D printers on the market.
+In many cases, users simply need to load their model of choice, pick a preset for their printer and filament, and create the sliced file.
+Files are then conveniently loaded to an SD card and inserted into the front display of the Mk3S.
+From there, it’s all about using the monochrome LCD and the trusty click wheel to navigate and kickstart your prints.

 Noise Levels

 The Prusa Mk3S is equipped with both TMC silent stepper drivers and a Noctua fan for the hotend.
-This combination of components makes the Prusa Mk3S the quietest printer that we have ever tested.
-Averaging 35db of noise while idle and 40db in motion, users will have difficulty hearing it at all.
-This makes the Prusa Mk3S the ideal printer for users looking for the quietest 3D printing experience.
+This combination of components makes the Prusa Mk3S the quietest printer we have ever tested.
+Averaging 35 db of noise while idle and 40 db in motion, users will have difficulty hearing it at all.
+This makes it the ideal printer for users looking for the quietest 3D printing experience.

 Print Speeds

 If there’s one thing for certain, the Prusa Mk3S was built with speed in mind.
-With a direct drive extruder and a sturdy frame, this 3D printer can move very fast.
-Its default print speeds are very fast at 75mm/s compared to the Creality Ender 3 V2’s default speeds of 50mm/s.
-With some tuning, the Prusa Mk3S can be pushed to print even faster, which many users have been able to print at speeds greater than 100mm/s.
+With a direct drive extruder and a sturdy frame, this 3D printer can move quickly.
+In fact, its default print speeds are already very fast at 75mm/s compared to the Creality Ender 3 V2’s 50mm/s.
+With some tuning, the Prusa Mk3S can be pushed to print even faster.
+Many users have been able to print at speeds greater than 100mm/s.

-On paper, the Mk3S can print flexible filaments due to its direct drive and dual gear extruder.
+On paper, the Mk3S can print flexible filaments due to its direct drive and dual-gear extruder.
 However, in practice, we found that the Prusa Mk3S can only reliably print TPU as fast as 30mm/s.
-While this is considerably faster than Creality’s Ender 3 V2’s speeds of 15mm/s.
-It was disappointing that it could not print faster than 30mm/s without issues.
+While it was considerably faster than Creality’s Ender 3 V2’s speeds of 15mm/s, we were still disappointed that it could not print faster than 30mm/s without issues.

 Ecosystem